 3.6 If it is not possible to complete an Application process successfully, a CitizenCard will not be issued.
 In this circumstance a refund of the cost of the Application Process and Validation Service will not be given.

-3.9 We will not be responsible for late, lost or misdirected post (either received by us or sent by us to you) and we recommend you use recorded delivery for standard Applications and special delivery for urgent Applications.
-We send out cards by second (2nd) class post (standard applications) and special delivery (urgent applications).
+3.9 We will not be responsible for late, lost or misdirected post (either received by us or sent by us to you) and we recommend you use recorded delivery for standard Postal Applications and Special Delivery or Tracked 24 for urgent Postal Applications.
+We send out cards by Royal Mail second (2nd) class post (standard applications) and Royal Mail Tracked 24 - next day delivery (urgent applications).

 4.2 The Data which is processed by Us in connection with an Application include:

-- Personal Data supplied by the Applicant such as name, signature, date of birth, home address and other contact details;
+- Personal Data supplied by the Applicant such as name, photo, copy of original photo ID, signature, date of birth, home address and other contact details;

-- Personal Data supplied by the Verifier such as name, signature, occupation, work address and other contact details;
+- Personal Data supplied by the Referee such as name, signature, occupation, work address and other contact details;

 - Personal Data supplied by the Applicant's parent or legal guardian such as name and signature.

-4.3 We also provide Experian, an information company, with access to CitizenCard Data for the purpose of age validation, identity authentication and fraud prevention.
-If a website or other organisation wishes to ascertain the identity or age of one of its users, Experian (www.experian.co.uk) can corroborate the information supplied against details held on the CitizenCard Database.
+4.3 We provide Experian, an information company, with access to CitizenCard Data for the purpose of age validation, identity authentication and fraud prevention.
+If a Financial Services Provider or other organisation wishes to ascertain the identity or age of one of its users, Experian (www.experian.co.uk) can corroborate the information supplied against details held on the CitizenCard Database provided the cardholder has consented to this.

 - Validating Your personal details;

-- Maintaining a paper or digital audit trail for PASS compliance purposes;
+- Maintaining a digital audit trail for PASS compliance purposes;

 - Replacing a Card if Your original Card is lost or stolen or damaged, or for the purpose of issuing a Renewal Card when You reach sixteen (16), eighteen (18) years old or when your appearance or name changes.

-- Providing customer service to You, Your Verifier and/or Your parent or legal guardian if you are under sixteen (16);
+- Providing customer service to You, Your Referee and/or Your parent or legal guardian if you are under sixteen (16);

 - Accounting and audit, safety and security, fraud prevention and investigation, and systems testing, development and maintenance;